|

 Two different Nagel Vollenda variants, one (right) with Schneider Radionar 50mm f/3.5 lens in dialset Pronto shutter from 1932, the other (left) with Leitz Elmar 50mm f/3.5 in rimset Compur shutter from 1934.
 Note several small differences between the variants, including the wind knob/key, the presence of a depth of field scale and the style of viewfinder.

+In the early 1930s a select few non-Leica cameras were available with Leitz Elmar lenses.
+Over the years I've acquired four of them, which are shown above, a Nagel Vollenda, a Zeh Goldi, a Mentor Dreivier and a Nagel Pupille.
+These are all 127 rollfilm cameras, but it's worth noting that the Welta Welti and Weltini were also available with Elmar lenses, and these were 35mm cameras.
+These Elmars were all 50mm f3.5 lenses, but I have seen Elmars with other formats as well, including a 105m f/4.5 Elmar on a Nagel Recomar plate camera.
 I've found very little information about these non-Leica mounted Elmars.
 Most fall in a narrow range of serial#, starting probably at 100,000 up to at least 113,000, although I have seen serial# as high as 195,500.
 These numbers appear to be correct for the age of the cameras, which suggests that some of the production on lists with Leitz serial numbers went to other camera manufacturers.
 Most of these Elmars are mounted on cameras with helical focus mounts, but the Zeca Goldi above has a front-cell focussing Elmar.
 The ones in my posession all look very similar, but some small differences are present when looking carefully, most notably a change in engraving from Elmar 1:3,5 F=5cm to Elmar f=5cm 1:3,5.

 As to optics, they have 4 elements in 3 groups with a cemented rear group, just like the regular Elmar found on Leicas.
 However, they have the aperture behind the middle cell, whereas for the regular Elmar it is located behind the front cell.
 The lens reflections and distance to the film frame are the same or at least very similar though, suggesting these Elmars are optically very close if not identical to the ones found on Leicas.